Serpentgitman/Setting-Up-And-Deploying-Static-Website-Using-AWS/Full-Guide-Creating-Setup-And-Deploying-Static-Website-Using-AWS.md

    - Monitor certificate expiration
    - Update content via S3
    - Check CloudFront metrics
-   - Check cost explorer to see how musch you are spending based on utilized AWS resources
+   - Check cost explorer to see how much you are spending based on utilized AWS resources
    - Review security settings
    - Keep track of domain registration renewal
    ```